 All around Nevada County families will be leaving cannabis and guns for Santa tonight.
 Well, everyone except for the Presbyterians, who will be giving their famous “Jesus Saves” unsharpened pencils for Old Saint Nick.

 “We don’t believe it’s appropriate to leave that kind of thing for Santa,” said Sierra Presbyterian deacon Damon Dingle.
 “I mean, the guns might be OK, but when you mix it with marijuana, it’s a non-starter.
 We’re sticking with our pencils.”

 A Long Nevada County Tradition: Guns and Weed

 Despite a concerted anti-gun backlash among American Democrats, Nevada County Democrats lead the nation in “shooting shit up with guns for no clear reason.”

 “Yeah, we’re not like other Democrats,” continued Doob sipping from his Sierra Nevada Pale Ale.
 “I mean, you’ll find just as many democrats shooting up dead logs on the weekends as Republicans.
 Guns aren’t a big issue around here like they are everywhere else.”

-Families participating in the “weed and guns” offering for Santa, hope to get him high as a kite before he deliveries presents to the spoiled little brats down in Roseville and beyond.
+Families participating in the “weed and guns” offering for Santa, hope to get him high as a kite before he delivers presents to the spoiled little brats down in Roseville and beyond.

-“The idea, as Red tells it,” said Doob, “is to make Santa really stoned so he starts to give the flatlander kids the wrong gifts.
-Heck, over the years, some kids got nothing because Santa ate their cookies, shot a few holes in their ceilings and just left.”
+“The idea, as Red tells it,” said Doob, “is to make Santa stoned, so he starts to give the flatlander kids the wrong gifts.
+Heck, over the years, some kids got nothing because Santa ate their cookies, shot a few holes in their ceilings, and just left.”